General Information - FAQ's

 Contact the Community Development Department at (630) 368-5101 for information on these New Building Construction Application Packets.
 The permit for the demolition of a building can be picked up at the Community Development Department or the Demolition Permit application can be downloaded and printed.

-- Fees - Permit Application Submittal Fee Permit Fees - Cash Bonds:
+- Fees - Permit Fees - Cash Bonds:

-There is a non-refundable submittal-processing fee required to process all permit applications and is required at time of submittal.
 After the plan review is completed, you will be notified of the actual building permit fee and any required bonds.
-Checks or cash only (credit cards are not accepted at this time).
+Checks or cash only is accepted (credit cards are NOT accepted at this time).
 Checks should be made payable to "Village of Oak Brook."
 See the Fee Schedule.

 - Fire Alarm Permits and Fire Sprinkler Permits